sersancar/Viromics_Vigo/README.md

 ## Viromics (IIM-CSIC)
-# This repo contains the material we will employ during the Viromics day (thursday, October 24: 9-14h) within the course "APLICACIÓN DE HERRAMIENTAS -ÓMICAS EN ACUICULTURA" at the IIM in Vigo .
+# This repo contains the material we will employ during the Viromics day (thursday, October 24: 9-14h) within the course "Omics tools in aquaculture" at the IIM in Vigo .

 During this session we will work with *Apostichopus japonicus* (sea cucumber), a non-model organism.
 But we are lucky.
 Its genome is already sequenced and deposited al the NCBI with Chromosome Assembly level (GCA_037975245.1: https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_037975245.1/).